lopes/logbook/content/2023-portfolio-tracker.md

 {% end %}

 ### Subclasses Allocation
 This section provides supplementary data that proves valuable for fine-tuning allocation.
-After defining all allocations, including Asset allocation (covered in the next section), this table aggregates target percentages based on Sectors, Domains, Subclasses, and Currencies.
+After defining all allocations, including Asset allocation (covered in the next section), this table aggregates target percentages based on Sectors, ~~Domains, Subclasses~~, and Currencies.
 With this information, you can adjust values to more accurately represent your portfolio intentions.

 ### Asset Allocation
 This table takes center stage, as it's where you record each asset to construct your portfolio.
 Properly classifying assets using Geoclass, Class, Subclass, Domain, Sector, and Currency, you can then assign a weight to each asset.
 This is where the magic unfolds, as the spreadsheet undertakes the complex task of calculating your current situation, the desired scenario in terms of currency, and the necessary actions to achieve your objectives.
 Here are the columns this table generates for your analysis:

 - **% Target Geo/Class:** The target percentage of the asset compared to others within the same Geoclass and Class (localized analysis).
 This is calculated using the previously provided weight.